Road opens to industrial area rising near Las Vegas Motor Speedway

 Bigger transportation projects are already slated for the area immediately surrounding the new Tropical Parkway exit, which abuts the terminus of the 215 Beltway.

-The Nevada Department of Transportation plans to fill the gap between Range Road and I-15 with a system-to-system interchange that calls for replacing the current set of stop signs with several fly-over ramps that will someday link the I-15 and the Beltway.
+The Nevada Department of Transportation plans to fill the gap between Range Road and I-15 with a system-to-system interchange that calls for replacing the current set of stop signs with several flyover ramps that will someday link I-15 and the Beltway.

-The $90 million interchange is about 60 percent designed, with construction expected to start next year, said Tracy Larkin-Thomason, a deputy director for NDOT.
+The $90 million interchange is about 60 percent designed, with construction expected to start next year, said Tracy Larkin-Thomason, an NDOT deputy director.

 Contact Art Marroquin at amarroquin@reviewjournal.com or 702-383-0336.
 Find @AMarroquin_LV on Twitter.